 LSAC compiles all these scores into your LSAT score report, which is usually released three weeks after your LSAT test date.
 You’ll see your specific score grouped into all three of these categories, as well as how many times you took the LSAT, and whether you have any canceled scores or missed tests.
 In the following sections, we’ll break down what each of the three categories means and how it is assessed by law schools.

-As we mentioned, your “raw” LSAT score is simply all the questions out of 100 or so questions you got right.
+Your “raw” LSAT score is simply all the questions out of 100 or so questions you got right.
 All the questions on the LSAT are weighed equally so you get a point for each correct answer and there are no deductions or penalties for answering incorrectly.

 So why not use only your raw score as your official LSAT score?